santec/rdbms-timeline/README.md

 RDBMS-timeline is licensed under a standard 3-clause BSD license.

+Copyright (c):
-Copyright (c) 2011-2012, Rafael Martinez Guerrero.
+2011-2012, Rafael Martinez Guerrero.
 All rights reserved.
+2017, Federico Razzoli

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are